-On December 17, 2020, the Company entered into a collaboration and license agreement with Otsuka Pharmaceutical Co., Ltd. (Otsuka) for the development and commercialization of oral LUPKYNIS for the treatment of adult patients with active LN in the European Union (EU), Japan, as well as the United Kingdom, Russia, Switzerland, Norway, Belarus, Iceland, Liechtenstein and Ukraine.
+On December 17, 2020, the Company entered into a collaboration and license agreement with Otsuka Pharmaceutical Co., Ltd. (Otsuka) for the development and commercialization of oral LUPKYNIS for the treatment of patients with active LN in the EU, Japan, as well as the United Kingdom, Russia, Switzerland, Norway, Belarus, Iceland, Liechtenstein and Ukraine.

 As part of the agreement, Aurinia received an upfront cash payment of \$50.0 million for the license agreement, and has the potential to receive up to \$50.0 million in regulatory milestones.
 Aurinia will receive tiered royalties on future sales ranging from 10 to 20 percent (dependent on achievement of sale thresholds) on net sales upon commercialization, along with additional milestone payments based on the attainment of certain annual sales by Otsuka.
-In addition, a supply agreement will be negotiated in the future.
+In addition, voclosporin will be provided to Otsuka under a cost-plus supply agreement.

 The Company evaluated the Otsuka Agreement under ASC 606.
-Based on that evaluation, the license transferred was determined to be functional intellectual property (IP) that has significant standalone functionality.
+Based on that evaluation, the license transferred was determined to be functional IP that has significant standalone functionality.
 That is, the treatment of LN and other diseases provides significant benefit to Otsuka at the point of transfer, and it is not expected that the utility of the IP will substantively change as a result of any remaining clinical trials or ongoing activities of Aurinia.
 The Company determined the upfront fee of \$50.0 million was fixed consideration for the transfer of the license and was recognized upon transfer of the license in December 2020.